anutosh097/Tracking-form-data-with-Node-js-and-Mongo-DB/README.md

 # Tracking form data with Node js and Mongo DB

 ***A simple app for submitting form data and persisiting it in Mongo DB using mongo shell and mongo Compass {a GUI}, along with express js for routing, middlewares and validations.
-Views are added with pug templating{jade engine}, and validation of form data added along with addition of schema with mongoose ORM which is generally used along with Mongo DB.
+Views are added with pug templating{jade engine}, and validation of form data added along with addition of schema with mongoose,an ORM{Object Relational Mapping} tool which is generally used along with Mongo DB.
 In progress...***

 ## Time lapse of the progress while developing ##